build-on-aws/content/tutorials/get-started-amazon-sagemaker-data-wrangler/index.md

     ![upload-files](/images/upload-files.png)
 </ol>

-### Import data into a SageMaker Data Wrangler flow
+### Import Data into a SageMaker Data Wrangler Flow

 In this step, you'll initiate a new Data Wrangler flow within the SageMaker Studio domain.
 You can use this flow to prepare image data without writing code using the Data Wrangler user interface (UI).